I don't know what to say except that I have enjoyed reading. Nice blog. I will keep visiting this bl...

 Re: What Research is Not

-Re: Research on Research
+Re: What Research Is - Features of Research

 Kate L. Turabian in A Manual for Writer of Research Papers, Theses, and Dissertations, 7th Edition, along with Nancy Jean Vhymeister in Quality Research Papers for Students of Religion and Theology, 2nd Edition, share insights about the meaning of research through the eyes of the researcher.
 They identify the following distinctive features of research: